ishana65/QTM347FINALproject/README.md

 data.to_csv(file_path)
 ```

-After cleaning, the subset 'numerical_subset_clean' was created, containing only the numerical variables.
-From there, the dataset, 'rating_partner', was created and used for much of the analysis.
+After cleaning, the subset 'numerical_subset_clean', containing only the numerical variables, was created.
+From there, the dataset 'rating_partner' was created and used for much of the analysis.

 ``` python
 rating_partner = numerical_subset_clean[['like',